kochka/WeightLogger/README.md

 Main features :
 * Viewflow display of your data.
 * Scrollable and zoomable graphs of weight, body fat, body water and muscle mass.
-* One click export to your “Garmin Connect” account.
+* One click export to “Garmin Connect” account.
 * FIT and CSV export.
 * Support of Kg or Lb mass unit.
 * Support of mass or percent muscle mass unit.